-A common refrain I hear from mortgage borrowers is that rates are going down when they are not.
-I had a client insist recently that he knew rates were going down, and he expected a better interest rate than what he was already locked into.
-I looked into this, and saw that rates were exactly the same as when we had first started his transaction.
-I researched this and found that he was basing his statement that interest rates were down on a few old media stories he had heard.
+A common refrain I hear from mortgage borrowers is that interest rates are going down when they are not.
+I had a client insist recently that he knew rates were going down.
+He expected a better interest rate than what he was already locked into.
+But I saw that rates were exactly the same as when we had first started his transaction.
+After researching this some more I found that he was basing his statement that interest rates were down on a few old media stories he had heard.
 He actually said, “I know rates have been going down for the last 2 months!”

 Huh?
 I checked, and interest rates went down for a few weeks out of the last 2 months, but the problem is that the media repeats the same story, over and over, via different outlets, even after the market move is finished.
 The way media reports a story multiple times makes it sound like rates are moving a lot more frequently than they really are.

 It doesn’t help that we humans may hang onto data we want to hear, and ignore data we don’t want to hear.
 This magnifies our perception that our investments are doing better than they really are, or that our work performance is better than it really is, or that mortgage rates are dropping and that we deserve a better deal on our mortgage.

 There are several measures that one can use to get an idea of interest rate movements.
 What really moves mortgage rates are the Fannie Mae and Freddie Mac 10-Year Mortgage Backed Securities prices.
 For a quick gauge on what rates may be doing, I check the 10-Year T-bond.
 The problem in the case of my client’s situation above is that rates went down from 2.65% to 2.55% on the 10-Year T-bond over a period of a few weeks only, and mortgage rates barely went down 1/8%.
 When the media made it sound like rates went down 1%, or more, for a much longer period of time.